lupaus-eu/TSC/diagrams/index.md

 ---
 layout: default
-title: Abstractions
+title: Diagrams
 nav_order: 3
 has_children: true
-permalink: /abstractions
+permalink: /diagrams
 has_toc: false
 ---

-# Abstractions
+# Diagrams

 In order to create some "maps of your code", we first need a common set of abstractions that we can use